poggit/support/virion.md

 to be used in multiple plugins as separate shaded instances but still communicate correctly through the shared namespace.

+The shared namespace root MUST NOT intersect with the namespace root.
+Conventionally, developers CAN use the form `Shared\{NamespaceRoot}` as the shared namespace root.

 A virion MUST only export the following items under the shared namespace root:

 - Enums